-There you will find “your pack” where we share our struggle and recovery.
+First of all, join our closed support group on Facebook “Sugarbomb in your brain” and “Sugarfree cookbook”.
+There you will find “your pack” where we share our struggles and recovery.
 Support is one of the most important tools there are.

-Here you will find a list of trained specialists from all over the world.
+Here you will find certified SUGAR® specialists from all over the world.
 Most of them also work online.

 If you are a professional and want to expand your knowledge about sugar addiction in order to help, look here.

-Find the ones that have skills, training, experience, insights and knowledge.
-Few can separate between the different categories.
-Social users are those that are not obsessed, do not overeat and have no consequences of eating sweets/flour.
-Next category is those we call harmful users.
-They do experience the consequences of eating too much processed “junkfood”, sometimes even serious consequences like diabetes type 2 and more.
+Find the ones that have the skills, training, experience, insights, and knowledge.
+Few can separate the different categories.
+Social users are those that are not obsessed, do not overeat, and have no consequences for eating sweets/flour.
+The next category is those we call harmful users.
+They do experience the consequences of eating too much processed junk food, sometimes even serious consequences like type 2 diabetes and more.
 But they are not obsessed.
 If they get knowledge and insight they can quit and moderate their intake.
-In this category we see people that celebrate and comfort themselves with food.
-They might eat under stress but their lifestyle is also one where food is important, because it tastes great.
+In this category, we see people that celebrate and comfort themselves with food.
+They might eat under stress but their lifestyle is also one where food is important because it tastes great.
 The third category is sugar/flour addiction and this is a severe brain illness.
-They are the people I work with, they are my pack.
+They are the people I work with – they are my pack.

-Why is it so important to understand the difference between social use, harmful use and addiction?
-Because the treatment is a world apart.
-So that’s why it is so important to evaluate/diagnose what condition a person has?
-The Instrument we use I SUGAR® read more here
+Why is it so important to understand the difference between social use, harmful use, and addiction?
+Because the treatments are a world apart.
+So that’s why it is so important to evaluate/diagnose what condition a person has.
+The instrument we use is SUGAR® – read more here

-It is unethical to treat a person without knowing what to be treated.
+It is unethical to treat a person without knowing what to treat.

-Essential for research on treatment results – it’s worthless if you do not know what condition has been treated!
+Essential for research on treatment results – it’s worthless if you don’t know what condition has been treated!

-The instrument I developed for this mapping is called SUGAR ® and is based on International Diagnostic Criteria ICD 10.
-Here is a list of certified: sugar-certified PDF
+The instrument I developed for this mapping is called SUGAR ® and is based on International Diagnostic Criteria ICD-10.
+Here is a list of certified specialists.

-Generally, traditional medicine have very little education and training in addiction medicine and especially not in sugar addiction.
+Generally, traditional medicine has very little education and training in addiction medicine and especially not in sugar addiction.
 My mission is to teach and educate so more patients will receive help.